Home - Book Preview

 27 June 1983 – West Ware Road, Enfield, Massachusetts

-“8:45” the bright red numbers read.
+“8:45,” the bright red numbers read.

-He sighed and burrowed back into his pillow.
+Jeff sighed and burrowed back into his pillow.
 He allowed himself to wake up more before rolling out of bed, dropping to the floor, and beginning his morning workout routine.

-As the years went by, that label stuck due to his increasing academic successes.
+That label stuck due to his increasing academic successes as the years went by.
 While he was friendly with people at the public middle school, there wasn’t anyone to whom he would apply the label of ‘friend’.
-Starting a new school in the fall would offer him a new chance at making friends.
+Starting a new school in the fall would give him another chance to make friends.
+Getting dressed, Jeff visited the bathroom before going downstairs to the kitchen.

 “Morning, Mom,” he said as he entered.